-To accomplish these goals, you must have a learning tool that is flexible enough to rapidly and securely deliver up-to-date information, training, coaching, and certifications in an engaging way, accessible by anyone, from any device, anywhere in the world.
+To accomplish these goals, you must have employee training software that is flexible enough to rapidly and securely deliver up-to-date information, training, coaching, and certifications in an engaging way, accessible by anyone, from any device, anywhere in the world.

 Traditionally, organizations have turned to Learning Management Systems (LMS) in the past to attempt to carry out these tasks.

 Unfortunately, many organizations later realize that a corporate LMS is far from an ideal solution.
 In fact, a recent LMS trend poll conducted by Brandon Hall found that over 58% of the companies surveyed said they were looking to replace their LMS with a corporate learning tool that would better meet their business needs and objectives.

 Many organizations are turning to a Learning Experience Platform (LXP) instead.
 At first glance, a LXP merely looks like a traditional LMS with a modern, sleek, well-designed interface.

 While both serve similar functions, the differences are significant, and go far beyond just outward appearances.

 Administrator-Directed Learning vs Self-Directed Learning

 Rarely do employees find their corporate LMS to be an exciting, flexible, or engaging way to grow their skills and knowledge.

 With a traditional corporate LMS, learning is determined by trainers and administrators, with little freedom or control by learners over the content.

 A traditional corporate LMS is merely a dull, static collection of PowerPoints, courses, and exams.
 Learners are directed by managers on what course to complete and when.
 Then, they must proceed through the course in a rigid, linear manner.